Skip to main content

 You may have some spotting or light bleeding after your cervical screening test.

-This is very common and should go away after a few hours.
+This is very common and should go away after a few hours, but contact your GP surgery if you have any concerns.

-• bleeding after cervical screening which is heavy or does not stop after a few hours
+• spotting or light bleeding that does not stop after a few hours

 Page last reviewed: 14 June 2023